mfontanini/presenterm/docs/themes.md

 available to use them.
 These are packed as part of the [build process](/build.rs) as a binary blob and are decoded on demand only when used.

+Currently, the following themes are supported:

+* `dark`: A dark theme.
+* `light`: A light theme.
+* `tokyonight-storm`: A theme inspired by the colors used in [toyonight](https://github.com/folke/tokyonight.nvim).
+* `terminal-dark`: A theme that uses your terminals color and looks best if your terminal uses a dark color scheme.
+This means if your terminal background is e.g. transparent, or uses an image, the presentation will inherit that.
+* `terminal-light`: The same as `terminal-dark` but works best if your terminal uses a light color scheme.

+# Loading custom themes

+On startup, _presenterm_ will look into the `~/.config/presenterm/themes` directory and will load any `.yaml` file as a theme and make it available as if it was a built-in theme.
+This means you can use it as an argument to the `--theme` parameter, use it in the `theme.name` property in a presentation's front matter, etc.

 # Theme definition

 This section goes through the structure of the theme files.
 Have a look at some of the [existing themes](/themes) to